 To date, the economic downturn and uncertainty caused by the COVID-19 pandemic and global measures undertaken to contain its spread have affected all of the Company's operations to some extent and, in particular, have caused volatility in demand for TULSA-PRO® systems and the one-time-use devices related thereto.
+Profound continues to experience the effects of these measures as they continue to be significant in Asia.
 This has resulted in a reduction in anticipated sales and led to delays in the Company's expectations regarding the rate at which agreements for new TULSA-PRO® user sites will be entered into and when user sites will become operational for the initiation of patient treatments.
 Despite the COVID-19 pandemic, patient treatments are continuing, and Profound continues to identify potential new TULSA-PRO® user sites.
 The Company continues to evaluate the current and potential impact of the COVID-19 pandemic on its business, affairs, operations, financial condition, liquidity, availability of credit and results of operations.